SpamixOfficial/wpctl/docs/REPOSITORY.md

 This is the documentation for all repository related things, like the repository manfiest and wallpaper manfiests.

+## Best practices

+A repository should not contain anything else than manifests.
+If it does you shoul be aware that it will be fetched to every user

 ## Repository Manifest

 This manifest should be installed locally as a manifest file in the config directory.